The-Bug-Bashers/SAAI/backend/README.md

 ### Backup is requested message
 If Backup is requested via the additional-alarm-site
-- Message: Backup requestet in Room: X Description: X
+- Message: Backup requested in Room: X Description: X

-### user gets remooved from the timetable
+### user gets removed from the timetable
-if an user takes removved frome the timetables of today via the day-off site
+If a user takes removed from the timetables of today via the day-off site
 - Message: WARNING: User Admin 2 got removed from today's timetable.

-### users got notifyed aout having duty
+### users got notified about having duty
- if users got reminded about having duty todayteh timetable of today gets send into the group
+If users got reminded about having duty today, today's timetable gets sent into the group.
  - Message: Users were notified about today's timetable events: X: X:X - X:X, X:X - X:X; X: X:X - X:X, X:X - X:X;

 ### Alerting page is opened
- if alerting-page is poened
+If alerting-page is opened
  - Message: Alerting Page opened

-### Admin panel succesfull login
+### Admin panel successful login
- if someone succesfully logged into the Admin panel
+ if someone successfully logged into the Admin panel
- - Message: Succesfull login at Admin-Panel
+ - Message: Successful login at Admin-Panel

 ### Admin panel wrong password
- if someone tryed to log into the admin-panel and provided the wrong password
+ if someone tried to log into the admin-panel and provided the wrong password
- - Message: WARNING: Wrong password detected at Admin-Pannel login with password: X
+ - Message: WARNING: Wrong password detected at Admin-Panel login with password: X

  ### New message was set
  if a new message was set using the admin panel
  - Message: New Message set: X stage: X

 ### Message cleared
-if the message was cleared using the admon panel if message in admin panel was cleared
+if the message was cleared using the admin panel if message in admin panel was cleared
 - Message: Message cleared